 Hence, they are not as portable as the dynamic drivers and are generally purchased for home use.
 Headphones with planar drivers also have a higher price tag than dynamic drivers.

-There are companies like Oppo who recognise the need for a planar magnetic headphones that are lightweight and has low impedance.
+There are companies like Oppo who recognize the need for planar magnetic headphones that are lightweight and has low impedance.
 The Oppo PM-1 weighs only 395g and its impedance level is only 32 Ohm.

-The sound offered by planar magnetic drivers is of a high standard with relatively no distortion and has good transient response.
+The sound offered by planar magnetic drivers is of a high standard with relatively no distortion and has a good transient response.

 The bass response for planar headphones is excellent.
 This is due to the combination of the large thin diaphragm and strong electromagnetic force leading to the ability to displace a large amount of air.